A Tour of the Beautiful Traditional Villages of Romania

 Romania is one of the last places in Europe where people live a medieval lifestyle from choice.
-Residents of rural and remote areas preserve an unspoiled rustic way of life, similar to their ancestors’.
+Residents of traditional villages of Romania preserve an unspoiled rustic way of life, similar to their ancestors’.

-I live in the south-eastern part, but I don’t miss a chance to visit the traditional villages of Bucovina in the north.
-After only six months from our last visit, we are back to the Romanian countryside.
+I live in the south-eastern part, but I don’t miss a chance to visit Bucovina in the north.
+After only six months from our last visit, we are back strolling the Romanian traditional villages.

 But this time, we didn’t plan to find traditional craftsmen.
 We wanted to relax, to try be more like tourists…